papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 GLSL doesn't care if you use `rgba`, `xyzw`, or `stpq` to access a vector, so long as it's consistent (you cannot do `rgzw`, for example).

 Also useful to know is the `const` keyword, which is similar to Java's `final`, and allows us to declare constants.
-Let's re-write our fragment shader to demonstrate some different means of writing GLSL:
+To demonstrate, we could have written our shader like so:

 ```glsl
 const vec3 RED = vec3(1.0, 0.0, 0.0);